JavaStream/vk_api_javastream/README.md

         // We say that we are interested in working with messages in a group messageHandler = message -> {
-            // Our service, where we send a message for processing updateProcessService.process(message);
+            // Our service where we processing a message updateProcessService.process(message);
             return message;
         };